March 31, 2023

 The West is known for its lush state parks full of beautiful trees and nature.
 This makes for a very bad spring allergy season.
-In states like New Mexico and Arizona, the tree allergy season remains severe for months on end and if weather conditions keep up, it could be even longer.
+In states like Colorado, New Mexico, and Arizona, the tree allergy season remains severe for months on end and if weather conditions keep up, it could be even longer.
 Currently, we’re seeing high counts of cottonwood, ash, and mesquite in the peak of tree allergy season.
 However, as we continue to move through April we might see an increase in grass pollen counts as well, so be sure to keep an eye out on that.

 Top April allergens:

 Top April Allergies Across the Country:

 Oak trees are common in many parts of the United States, including the eastern and southern regions, and their pollen can trigger allergic reactions in susceptible individuals.
 Oak trees are often known for the cloud of hazy, green pollen it leaves in the air, on our cars, and everywhere in between.
 Oak is known to have severe allergies due to its pollen.
 It is a fine powder that can easily be carried by the wind for miles, making it difficult to avoid exposure.

 - Allergy headaches

 - Constant sneezing or wheezing

 How to prevent oak allergy symptoms and reduce oak exposure:

 - Keep windows and doors closed.
 Keep windows and doors closed to prevent pollen from entering your home or workplace.
 Use air conditioning with HEPA filters to help reduce allergens indoors.